-Accutane “cures” about half of Mission Viejo and Orange County patients who take it so that they never need to do anything else for acne.
-In the first few weeks of Accutane treatment, about one in five patients gets a little worse, and one in 500 patients gets much worse.
+Accutane “cures” about half of patients who take it so that they never have to take anything else for acne.
+About one in five patients gets a little worse and one in 500 patients gets much worse in the first few weeks of Accutane treatment.
 The rest either get much better, or better for a while.
 There is no other known drug that comes close to being as effective for severe acne as Accutane.
 The usual patient takes it for 4 to 6 months, but some need more and must be “retreated” for an additional 4 to 6 months.

-The more Accutane, Mision Viejo and Orange County patients take, the greater the chance of long term cessation of acne.
+The more Accutane patients take, the greater the chance of long-term cessation of acne.
 Unfortunately, side effects depend on the dose as well.
 At the lowest doses, there are few side effects, though pregnancy risk is always a critical consideration.
-At higher does, over-drying can occur.
+At higher doses, over-drying can occur.
 Doses are adjusted to strike a balance between effectiveness and side effects.

 Common side effects of Accutane

 - Chapped lips (90%), countered by a using Vaseline or Aquaphor as a lip moisturizer